Blue Ridge High School (Texas)

-Blue Ridge High School, also known as BRHS, is a public high school for students, grades 9-12, located in the town of Blue Ridge, Texas (USA).
+Blue Ridge High School, also known as BRHS, is a public high school for students, grades 9-12, located in the town of Blue Ridge, Texas (United States).
 The school enrolls students in grades 9-12.
-The school colors green and white, and the mascot is the Tiger.
-In 2017, the school was rated "Met Standard" by the Texas Education Agency.
+The school colors are green and white, and the mascot is the Tiger.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Academics

 The student to faculty ratio is approximately 10 to 1, and the average class size is 15 students.

 Grades are weighted on a 4.0 scale.

 Academic extra-curriculars

 Students at the BRHS participate in numerous University Interscholastic League (UIL) sponsored competitions.

 Campus and facilities

 Blue Ridge High School is an open campus containing several buildings.

 Athletics

 The Blue Ridge Tigers compete in the following sports: